According to your calendar, it’s time to study.

 Another way to creative yet effective studying is by teaching someone else what you’re learning.

-According to an article from the British Psychological Society by Christian Jarrett, studies have shown that students who spend time teaching what they learn experience greater retention than those who just use that same amount of time simply studying.
+An article from British Psychological Society by Christian Jarrett shares that students who spend time teaching what they learn experience greater retention than those who just use that same amount of time simply studying.

 Now it’s your turn to become the educator and teach others about what you’re learning.
 This is a great way to get your kids involved.
 Play “teacher” by getting a whiteboard and maybe some worksheets, and teach your family or friends what you’re learning.
 This type of studying technique gets you up, active and interactive with others—which is great for interpersonal learners.

 5. GET MOVING

 Studying doesn’t have to take place while sitting still.

 Take a walk while you listen to an audiobook of your textbook.
 Do five push-ups every time you finish reading through a report.
 Take a lap around the house for each page you finish reading.

 Incorporating physical activity has shown to have a connection to academic performance.
 For example, according to a report by Active Living Research, greater physical activity has been linked to higher academic performance with both short-term and long-term benefits.